buddhist-uni/buddhist-uni.github.io/_content/av/anthropocene-reviewed_green-john.md

 authors:
   - "John Green"
 external_url: "https://www.wnycstudios.org/podcasts/anthropocene-reviewed"
-course: wider
 tags:
+  - wider
   - america
 year: 2018
 ---

-A monthly podcast featuring one or two random things from the human world reviewed on a five-star scale by author and YouTuber John Green.
+A monthly podcast which featured one or two random things from the human world reviewed on a five-star scale.